7 Best Cordless Drills of 2026

 Runner-Up: The DEWALT DCD777D1 steps up to brushless performance at a mid-range price, splitting the difference between entry-level value and professional-grade capability.

-Upgrade Pick: The DEWALT DCD800D2 XR is the compact brushless drill that professional contractors rely on — shorter than your hand, lighter than a lunchbox, and built to work all day without compromise.
+Upgrade Pick: The DEWALT DCD800P1 XR is the compact brushless drill that professional contractors rely on — shorter than your hand, lighter than a lunchbox, and paired with a 5.0Ah pack that works all day without compromise.

 How We Chose These Drills